-Performance shares were issued as consideration to the shareholders of Rent.com.au (Operations) Pty Ltd who were shareholders prior to the acquisition by Select Exploration Limited (renamed Rent.com.au Limited).
-The number of performance shares in Rent.com.au Limited held by each KMP of the Group during the year ended 30 June 2020 is as follows:
+Performance shares were issued as consideration to the shareholders of Rent.com.au (Operations) Pty Ltd, who were shareholders prior to the acquisition by Select Exploration Limited (renamed Rent.com.au Limited).
+There are no outstanding performance shares in Rent.com.au Limited held by each KMP of the Group during the year ended 30 June 2021.